scalacenter/bloop/website/versioned_docs/version-1.3.0/launcher.md

 1. If bloop is not detected in the `$PATH` or `$HOME/.bloop/`, install it.
    * If the universal installation (that requires `curl` and `python`) fails, then we attempt to resolve bloop and launch an embedded server with a concrete bsp command.
-This operation is only atempted if and only if `--skip-bsp-connection` is not used.
+This operation is only atempted iff `--skip-bsp-connection` is not used.
 2. Run a server in the background if it's absent.
 3. When a server is running: